The egg then proceeds down the fallopian tube, where it may come in contact with a sperm and be fertilised.

 Tablets and injections

 If you are not ovulating on a regular basis, pills and injections may help enhance the hormones that regulate ovulation.
-To lower the risk of multiple pregnancy, the drug dosage must be carefully regulated.
+To lower the risk of multiple pregnancies, the drug dosage must be carefully regulated.

 Increase your chances of ovulation